Mississippi reckons with ending pay boost for the unemployed - WTMJ

 Mississippi Gov. Tate Reeves announced May 10 that Mississippi will opt out of the $300-a-week federal supplement for people who lost their jobs during the COVID-19 pandemic, as well as other programs that offered extended support for the unemployed.

 At least 24 Republican-led states in the U.S. have now decided to end federal unemployment benefits early, months before they were set to expire in September 2021.
 That means millions of people will lose support.
-People in Mississippi, one of the poorest states in the country with the lowest-paying jobs, will be among the first to lose benefits.
+People in Mississippi will be some of the first to lose benefits this month.
+Mississippi is one of the poorest states in the country with the lowest-paying jobs .

 Folks said the governor’s decision means her current weekly check of $491 will go down to nothing.